FEUP-LDTS-2022/project-l05gr06/docs/DesignReport.md

 - Organize our code logically by its 3 main components: behaviour control, data and media visualization.
 - We achieve a more Object-Oriented Programming, by dividing the classes on what they do, rather than how they do it
-- There are now more classes and instances to manage, but still in a reasonable number.
+- There are now more classes and instances to manage, but still in a reasonable number
+- In the long term, this model allows us to make the maintenance of the project easier

 Therefore, we considered this to be the best pattern to organize our code.